pegaltier/awesome-utils-dev/utils-coding/utils-git.md

 # git most used

-git status
+git status (get infos)
-git stash
+git stash (save local diff)
-git stash pop
+git stash branch myfeature  (restore the stashed diff on a new branch) git stash pop (restore the stashed diff on current branch) git cherry-pick d42c389f (apply any commit on current branch)

 # make a new blank repository in the current directory
 git init